 Rupert was admitted to the 20th General Hospital, Camiers, France suffering a gunshot wound to the left foot and face - fractured jaw.
 Two weeks later he was admitted to the War Hospital, Heading, England and a month later to the 1st Southern General Hospital, Stourbridge, Birmingham.
 He embarked aboard the Corinthic in January 1918 , returning to Australia in March.

 In late April 1918 Rupert resumed duty and re-embarked aboard the HMAT A14 Euripides a few days later, transferring to the Teutonic in New York, USA and finally disembarking at Liverpool at the beginning of July.
 After attending a School of Musketry he rejoined the 58th Battalion in the field in mid August.
 He attended the 4th Army School of Instruction for a month in October before being appointed a Temporary Captain in February 1919.
 Rupert had four weeks leave in England before he

 marched out from France for return to Australia - he relinquished his temporary rank at this time but was granted the rank of Honorary Captain.
 He embarked from England aboard the Port Lyttleton in June, returning to Australia in early August where his appointment was terminated in October.

 Rupert enlisted at Geelong in the Australian Army in 1942 - V352179 - and was discharged in 1945 from the 6th Victorian Battalion as a Captain.

-Rupert died in February 1986 and is buried in Mount Duneed Cemetery, VIC - about 10km south of Geelong.
+Rupert died in February 1986 and is buried in Mount Duneed Cemetery - show map.